-- The athlete will have five attempts to putt the ball at the hole from a spot 8 meters (26.2 feet) from the hole, scoring points according to where the ball comes to rest. - The athlete will score one point for making a stroke at, and striking the ball.
-(A swing and a miss count as one attempt, and the athlete receives a score of zero). - o A second point is scored if the ball stops on or within the 1.5 meter (4.9 feet) circle. - o A third point is scored if the ball stops on or within the 0.5 meter (1.66 feet) circle. - o If the ball goes in the hole, a total of four points will be awarded for that attempt. - o The long putt score shall be the sum total of the five attempts.
+- o The athlete will have five attempts to putt the ball at the hole from a spot 8 meters (26.2 feet) from the hole, scoring points according to where the ball comes to rest. - o The athlete will score one point for attempting a stroke and striking the ball, but it does not go into a circle.
+(A swing and a miss count as one attempt, and the athlete receives a score of zero). - o Two points are scored if the ball stops on or within the 1.5 meters (4.9 feet) circle. - o Three points are scored if the ball stops on or within the 0.5 meter (1.66 feet) circle. - o If the ball goes in the hole, a total of four points will be awarded for that attempt. - o The long putt score shall be the sum total of the five attempts.